geoolson/PomodoroTimer/README.md

 #### Running
   - To run, the executable is tomato and takes in two arguments:
-    1. The length of time you want to work for in seconds
+    1. The length of time you want to work for in minutes
-    2. The length of time for your breaks in seconds
+    2. The length of time for your breaks in minutes

   **Example:**

-  `./tomato 1500 300`
+  `./tomato 25 5`
   The following arguments will give you a 25 minute timer for working then alternate to a 5 minute timer for breaks

 ### Author